 Lake & Backwaters

 At a distance of 700 meters from Kodaikanal Bus Station, Bryant Park is a wonderfully maintained garden situated towards the South-East corner of Kodai Lake.
-Along with Kodai Lake, this is one among the top Kodaikanal tourist places.
+Along with Kodai Lake, this is one of the must visit places in Kodaikanal tour.

-Occupying an area of 20.5 acres, the park was planned and built in 1908 by a forest officer from Madurai, H.D.Bryant, and named after him.
-With 325 species of trees, shrubs and cactuses, the park is a rainbow of stunning flowers during the monsoon and winter season.
+Occupying an area of 20.5 acres, the park was planned and built-in 1908 by a forest officer from Madurai, H.D.Bryant, and named after him.
+With 325 species of trees, shrubs, and cactuses, the park is a rainbow of stunning flowers during the monsoon and winter season.
 A large section is dedicated to nearly 740 varieties of roses.
 Ornamental plants are cultivated in a nursery for sale.
 The park organizes horticultural exhibits and flower shows every summer, to coincide with the peak season.
+This is one of the most scenic Kodaikanal tourist places.

 Museum & Gallery